edgio-docs/edgio-docs/src/guides/v7/security/access_rules.md

 -   {{ PRODUCT_SECURITY }} flags a request as a threat when its file extension matches one defined by this option.
 -   File extensions are case-insensitive.
--   List each desired file extension on a separate line.
+-   Add a file extension by typing it and then pressing `ENTER`.
 -   **Syntax:**

     `.<File Extension>`